Induction Cooking Goes Mainstream in 2026 as Samsung, Thermador, Wolf, and Bosch Flood the Market

 Pricing is still a consideration.
 A comparable 36-inch induction range runs 25% to 40% more than the gas equivalent in the same brand tier.
 But the gap is narrowing every year as volume goes up, and most of the manufacturers we tracked are holding or cutting MSRPs on their 2026 induction models rather than raising them.

-For more on how appliance category shifts are moving the repair trade, see our coverage of the LG range recall and AI-driven predictive maintenance.
+For more on how appliance category shifts are moving the repair trade, see our coverage of AI-driven predictive maintenance.

 Need a repair professional?